Skip to main content

 Where can they be found?

-Most common in south and west.
+Most common in south and west UK.

 Did you know...
-They take 5–8 years to reach sexual maturity, which makes them vulnerable to overfishing
+They take 5–8 years to reach sexual maturity, which makes them vulnerable to overfishing.

-Key facts about European sea basss
+Key facts

 Long and agile, sea bass are sleek hunters, often prowling the shallow coastal waters and estuaries around the UK.
 They range widely across the North-East Atlantic, from the Shetland Isles down through the English Channel, entering shallower waters in spring and summer, then moving offshore to spawn in winter.